- Tight spreads & fast execution

 - MT4/MT5 + copy-trading

 United States.
-The U.S. dollar is losing ground against its major peers—the euro, the pound, and the yen.
+The US dollar is strengthening against the British pound, while showing mixed performance against the euro and the Japanese yen.

-The USD/JPY pair is correcting within an upward trend near the 157.26 level amid weak Japanese macroeconomic data.
+Amid a strengthening U.S. dollar, the USD/JPY pair is correcting within an upward trend near the 155.93 level.

 Forex analysis helps traders figure out where a currency pair might move next and guides their trading decisions.
 It’s a daily tool for planning entries and exits, based on two main approaches.
 Fundamental analysis looks at the broader economy: growth, inflation, and especially central bank policy on interest rates.
 Technical analysis studies past price movements, chart patterns, and signals that tend to repeat over time.
 Together, these methods give traders a clearer picture of the market and improve decision-making.